Mashamoquet Brook State Park

 - Six-person maximum per site

-- Bathhouses with hot showers, dishwashing, and potable water (Wolf Den only)
+- Bathhouses with hot showers, dishwashing, and potable water (drinking water is not available from Labor Day to Memorial Day)

 - Sports fields